 Drug Image(s):(Click to enlarge)

 Odefsey can cause serious, life-threatening side effects.
-These include(buildup of lactic acid in the blood), problems, severe skin rash and allergic reactions, and or mood changes.
+These include(buildup of in the blood), problems, severe skin rash and allergic reactions, and or mood changes.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis: